 The Society recognizes contributions receivable at their estimated fair value.
 Fair value is determined by calculating the present value of the estimated future cash flows at the time of the donation.
-The discount rate used in determining the net present value of the contributions receivable ranged from 0.15% to 0.58% during 2021.
+Contributions receivable at December 31, 2023 and 2022 were undiscounted as they were all expected to be collected within one year.

-At December 31, 2022, 91% of contributions and bequests receivable was due from one donor.
+At December 31, 2023 and 2022, 57% and 91% of contributions and bequests receivable was due from one donor.

-6. INVESTMENTS
+5. INVESTMENTS